cult-of-coders/meteor-flux/README.md

 Nesting Stores
 =====================================
-If you store the application state in one place, that place can become huge, and every change happening in a small portion of your app, will go through a lot of listeners.
+If you store the application state in one place, that place can become huge, and every change happening in a small portion of your app, will propagate to many unecessary listeners.
 However, you can listen to changes on specific stores.

 ```
 const dispatcher = new Dispatcher({